 In other words, a catastrophic injury is something so serious that it results in permanent damage.
 Any permanent damage can significantly alter a victim’s quality of life and ability to function.

-For the most part, catastrophic injuries fit within three categories:
+For the most part, catastrophic injuries typically fit within three categories:

 Regardless of the specific injuries, if they are serious enough to be long-term and debilitating, then you are a victim of a catastrophic injury.

 Life-altering injuries like serious head trauma, spinal cord/neurological disorders, and accidental amputations all impact victims in multiple ways.
-Contacting a catastrophic injury lawyer in NYC is your first step toward recovery.
+Contacting catastrophic injury attorneys in NYC is your first step toward recovery.